Geometric Prior Based Deep Human Point Cloud Geometry Compression: Experiments

 \subsection{Ablation Studies}

-To further validate the effectiveness of our proposed scheme, we provide the bitstream composition, residual features, visualization results, RD performance on point cloud with different geometry precision, and runtime comparisons.
+To further validate the effectiveness of our proposed scheme, we provide the bitstream composition, residual features, visualization results, RD performance on point clouds with different geometry precisions, feature channels, runtime comparisons, and performance of animal point clouds.